Chief Superintendent Julian Innes joined Northern Constabulary in 1986 and was stationed in Inverness.

 In 2002, Julian was Detective Sergeant for the Caithness and Sutherland Command Area, before moving to force headquarters in the role of Director of Intelligence, with responsibility for the Force Intelligence Bureau and Special Branch.

-He was promoted to Chief Inspector, Area Commander, for Inverness in 2008 and thereafter promoted to Superintendent, North Divisional Commander, with responsibility for the policing of Shetland, Orkney, Caithness, Sutherland and Easter Ross.
+He was promoted to Chief Inspector, Area Commander, for Inverness in 2008 and thereafter promoted to Superintendent, North Divisional Commander, with responsibility for the policing of Shetland Islands, Orkney, Caithness, Sutherland and Easter Ross.

-Julian is Local Police Commander for Highlands and Islands Division.
+Julian is Local Police Commander for the Highland and Islands Division.

-The Highlands and Islands Division is the most northerly in the UK and covers a large geographical area.
+The Highland and Islands Division is the most northerly in the UK and covers a large geographical area.
 Its communities have a hospitable reputation and local policing is designed around each community's needs.

 The Division has eight territorial command areas which have their own dedicated Area Commander who is responsible for the daily policing functions in that area.